jeremyf/take-on-development/chapters/git.md

 ### Run Your Test

-We’ve told git-bisect the good and bad commits.
+We've told git-bisect the good and bad commits.

 ```console
 $ git bisect run ./path/to/test-script